infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

-## Raspberry Pi / VPN-Only HTTPS (Namecheap DNS Challenge)
+## Raspberry Pi / VPN-Only HTTPS (local CA)

-This profile keeps Infumap reachable only to WireGuard peers.
+This guide keeps Infumap reachable only to WireGuard peers.
 There is no public internet exposure on ports `80/443`.

 Complete the shared baseline guide first: